petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions.md

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-Notification type client extensions define external notification handlers that bind to any [notification events](../../process-automation/notifications.md) in Liferay.
+Notification type client extensions define external notification handlers that bind to [notification events](../../process-automation/notifications.md) in Liferay.
 Your microservice's handler code is executed when the notification event occurs.

 Use the `type` value in your `client-extension.yaml` file to specify a notification type client extension: